RetroMole/MOLE/README.md

 [![Discord](https://img.shields.io/discord/591914197219016707.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/hAGM9UPv4q)

 **MOLE** is being designed as an **OpenSource**  editor for **Super Mario World** with the intent to bring many of the features from existing SMW ROMHacking tools/patches such as **Lunar Magic**, **Asar**, **YYCHR**, and [many others](#compatibility) into a single easy-to-use [**multi-platform**](#how-to-run) and [localized](#localizationtranslation) tool.

-**This is a fork.
-For support, visit the original repo.**
 ___
 ### Platforms
-Thanks to OpenGL Monogame
 - Windows
 - Linux
 - MacOS